scylladb/scylladb/docs/upgrade/_common/upgrade-guide-v4-rpm.rst

 Start the node
 --------------

    .. include:: /rst_include/scylla-commands-start-index.rst

 Validate
 --------
-Check the upgrade instruction above for validation.
+Check the upgrade instructions above for validation.
 Once you are sure the node rollback is successful, move to the next node in the cluster.
-Keep in mind that the version you want to see on your node is the old version, which you noted at the beginning of the procedure.